 Top on the list of southern parks to visit, the mighty Selous Game Reserve is one of Africa’s largest game reserves, and one of the most varied.
-It has the world's largest number of big game, with thousands of elephant, 200,000 buffalo and about 2,000 rhinoceros, as well as a huge concentration of hippo, crocodile and wild dog.
-The Rufiji River is the lifeblood of the park and is where you’ll see an astonishing variety and selection of birdlife.
+It has the world's largest number of big game, with thousands of elephants, 200,000 buffaloes and about 2,000 rhinoceros, as well as a huge concentration of hippos, crocodiles and wild dogs.
+The Rufiji River is the lifeblood of the park, and is where you’ll see an astonishing variety and selection of birdlife.
 In the sandy river beds elephants dig for water, and lions lie in the shade of palm trees.
 The Selous is our top tip for a very exclusive, varied safari experience, covering everything from game drives, to boat safaris, bush walks, fishing and even sleep outs under the stars.

-Contiguous with Selous, Mikumi National Park is ideal for those who want a safari a little closer to the capital.
+Mikumi National Park is ideal for those who want a safari a little closer to the capital.
 Tanzania’s fourth-largest park and the most accessible from Dar es Salaam, Mikumi offers year-round wildlife adventures – perfect for those on a strict timeline.
-Set between mountains, the park’s floodplains and open vistas attract plenty of good game, including herds of buffalo and elephant, prides of lion, and the occasional lone leopard.
+Set between mountains, the park’s floodplains and open vistas attract plenty of good game, including herds of buffaloes and elephants, prides of lions, and the occasional lone leopard.

-There are mighty herds of buffalo stalked by slinking prides of lion, leopard coughing in the night and elephants liable to stroll into camp just as you’re settling down for tea.
-A vast area with towering baobab trees, sandy rivers that turn to torrents when the rains come, and with a foot in both East and Southern Africa, Ruaha is a place of adventure - so expect the unexpected.
+There are mighty herds of buffaloes stalked by slinking prides of lions, leopards calling in the night and elephants liable to stroll into camp just as you’re settling down for tea.
+A vast area with towering baobab trees, sandy rivers that turn to torrents when the rains come, and with a foot in both eastern and southern Africa, Ruaha is a place of adventure - so expect the unexpected.